 My lechon asado recipe features a juicy pork shoulder marinated in a gorgeous garlic-citrus marinade and slow roasted to perfection.
 It's truly the best and easiest Cuban pork roast ever.
 Watch how I make this in my kitchen in the video below.

-Using a sharp knife, Make a couple of slits into the pork.
+Using a sharp knife, make a couple of slits in the pork.

 Blend the onion and garlic in a blender or food processor.
 Add olive oil, orange juice, lime juice, and lemon juice to the blended mixture and mix well.
 Add the black pepper, oregano, salt, and cumin.
 Reserve one cup of the marinade to use for the sauce.

 Add the pork into a baking dish and pour the remaining marinade over the meat, ensuring some goes into each of the slits.
-Refrigerate the pork for at least 10 minutes or up to 12 hours, regularly rotating the meat.
+Refrigerate the pork for a minimum of 4 hours.
+For best results, 12-24 hours is best.

 Remove the meat 60 minutes before cooking to sit at room temperature.